mosn/layotto/docs/en/development/developing-api.md

 ### 3.1.
 Pr that does not conform to the development specification may not be incorporated into the trunk

 ### 3.2.
 The number of cr
-The code review of the new API requires two people to review, and subsequent automatic inspection by robots will be changed to 1 person review.
+The code review of the new API requires two people to review, and the photo is automatically checked by a robot and changed to one person for review.

 Other people who pull the request are random and not bound.